aragon/hack/docs/guides-agent-app.md

 dao exec <name of dao A> <voting app address of dao A> "vote" 2 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```
 Note that we passed in a vote id of `2` as the first argument to `vote`.
 That's because this is the 3rd vote created in A, and vote ids start at 0.

+If you've made it this far,  congratulations! 😊🎉😊🎉

+You've just used the Agent app to allow one organization to vote in another!

 ## B. Opening a Maker CDP